Metro selects Hitachi Rail to build its next-generation rail car

 In July, the Alliance for American Manufacturing sent Metro board members a letter accusing the transit agency of avoiding a federal “Buy America” requirement that requires at least 70 percent of contract work and final assembly to take place in the United States — if federal money is used in the project.

-Metro, however, plans to use the annual dedicated funding that Maryland, Virginia and the District approved in 2018 for major Metro projects, bypassing federal money and the federal requirement, to build the 8000 Series.
+Metro, however, plans to use the annual dedicated funding that Maryland, Virginia and D.C. approved in 2018 for major Metro projects, bypassing federal money and the federal requirement, to build the 8000 series.

-The transit agency has pushed back, saying it’s contract will incentivize the builder of the 8000 Series to create an assembly plant in the Mid-Atlantic.
+The transit agency has pushed back, saying its contract will incentivize the builder of the 8000 series to create an assembly plant in the Mid-Atlantic.
 It also will require that 8 percent of the contract’s total value stay in the region.
-Countless other jobs could be created in other states, manufacturing parts and component needed, Metro officials have said.
+Many other jobs could be created in other states, manufacturing parts and components, Metro officials have said.

 But critics — including the Federal Transit Administration — said it’s a far cry from what “Buy America” rules require.

-In a letter sent to Wiedefeld last month, the FTA strongly urged Metro to adhere to Buy America guidelines “to support the nation’s economic recovery from the covid-19 public health emergency.
+In a letter sent to Wiedefeld last month, the FTA strongly urged Metro to adhere to Buy America guidelines “to support the nation’s economic recovery from the covid-19 public health emergency.”

 “Given the significant level of annual federal financial support of [Metro], and the considerable benefit to American workers when FTA Buy America requirements apply, I strongly encourage [Metro] to require bidders to comply with FTA’s Buy America requirements, regardless of the source of funding, for this particular procurement,” FTA Deputy Administrator K. Jane Williams said.

 It is not clear if Hitachi Rail would adhere to Buy America guidelines for Metro.
-Hitachi Rail USA has an assembly plant in Miami, building cars for Miami-Dade County’s transit system and the Baltimore Metro Subway Link.
+Hitachi Rail USA has an assembly plant in Miami-Dade County, building cars for the county’s transit system and the Baltimore Metro Subway Link.

-In 2017, the Maryland Transit Administration awarded Hitachi Ansaldo Baltimore Rail Partners LLC, a company established between Hitachi Rail Italy and Anasaldo STS USA, a $400 million contract to build new Baltimore subway cars and a communication-based train control system.
+In 2017, the Maryland Transit Administration awarded Hitachi Ansaldo Baltimore Rail Partners, a company established between Hitachi Rail Italy and Ansaldo STS USA, a $400 million contract to build new Baltimore subway cars and a communication-based train control system.
 The first cars are expected to be delivered next year, according to the company.

-Earlier this month, Hitachi Rail announced that the Bay Area Rapid Transit District in the San Francisco-area awarded it a $798 million contract to build and install a communications-based train control system, which replaces BART’s nearly 50-year-old system.
+Earlier this month, Hitachi Rail announced that the Bay Area Rapid Transit District in the San Francisco area awarded it a $798 million contract to build and install a communications-based train control system, which replaces BART’s nearly 50-year-old system.